jimlhaugen/pandas-challenge/README.md

 ## PyCity Schools Analysis

+See below.

+## Code Source and Its Location

+The development of the code and script in this Challenge was performed by me personally; I did not work or collaborate with a peer.
+Ouutside of the curriculum, I did not receive content from support staff such as an Instructor, TA, tutor, or Learning Assistant.

+I did routinely, regularly, and consistently perform internet research using Bing and interacted quite frequently with Microsoft’s AI Copilot, Stack Overflow, and other sites responsive to my queries.
+Besides course instruction, the internet has provided me with an invaluable resource for learning to code including this week’s challenge directed towards Pandas.
+These websites provide a plethora of examples of code and explanations resulting from my search queries.
+While I may have copied and pasted code into the script, I believe that I modified or amended the code so that it was specifically tailored to the Challenge.
+On one or two occasions, I sought assistance from classmates in Slack and was provide example code or an explanation of the issues arising from my code.

+## PyCity Schools Analysis

 Due to interference related to formatting issues of the narrative as presented at the top of the PyCitySchools_starter file, the visual presentation of this PyCity Schools Analysis is poor.
 As such, it is presented here.

 The School District is comprised of 39,170 students attending 15 schools of which 8 are charter schools and 7 are district schools.
 Math and reading scores for each of the students were provided and analyzed.
 Overall, more students passed reading than math.
 When considered together, approximately 65% of the total number of students received passing scores for both math and reading (at least 70%); in other words, an approximate 35% fail to pass both math and reading.